vidarlo/wp-tournament-registration/readme.txt

 Next is a list view.
 Normally you will make an password restricted full list for internal use and a small one for the public.
 Only approved players are on view:
 `[wptournreglist tournament_id="my_tournament" display_fields="lastname,firstname,affiliation,email,phone1,phone2,message" headings="Last Name,First Name,Club,E-mail,Phone 1, Phone 2, Message" /]`

-The next shortcode exports all participants into a csv list which than the is loaded into a tournament manager app (Swiss-Chess in this case). here also non-approved players get exported:
+The next shortcode exports all participants into a csv list which than the is loaded into a tournament manager app (Swiss-Chess in this case).
+Here also non-approved players get exported.
+Wrap the field names in sections signs (`§`) in order to output the respective value.
 `[wptournregexport tournament_id="my_tournament" all="1" format='"%lastname%, %firstname%";"%affiliation%";"";"";"%rating1%";""' linebreak="1" filename="swiss-chess.txt"]Download Swiss-Chess list[/wptournregexport]`

 The following shortcode exports a list of all approved participants who have provided you with a mail address in a way you can directly copy and paste into a mail client.
-Remark the HTML entities for escaped characters:
+See FAQ for issues with some characters!
 `[wptournregexport tournament_id="my_tournament" format='"%firstname% %lastname%" &lt;%email%&gt;,' fields_set="email" filename="mails.txt"]Download mail list (use BCC!)[/wptournregexport]`

 == Installation ==